 Snapcast Multi-Room Audio System: 5 Rooms Under $300

-Yes, you can build a multi-room audio system that rivals Sonos for under $300, across five rooms.
-Snapcast is an open-source audio player that streams music to every room with sub-millisecond sync.
-Home Assistant turns it into a smart home system with per-room volume, source switching, and automation.
-The cost per room runs $30 to $50.
-Sync stays within 1ms (humans can’t detect delays under 5ms).
-The whole system runs locally with no cloud and no monthly fees.
+Yes, you can build a multi-room audio system that rivals Sonos for under $300.
+It covers five rooms.
+Snapcast is an open-source audio player.
+It streams music to every room with sub-millisecond sync.
+Home Assistant adds per-room volume, source switching, and automation.
+Each room costs $30 to $50.
+Sync stays within 1ms, and humans can’t detect delays under 5ms.
+The whole system runs locally, with no cloud and no monthly fees.

-Architecture: How Snapcast Multi-Room Audio Works
+How Snapcast Multi-Room Audio Works

 | Codec | Type | Latency | Best For |